top of page

 egypt.jpg

 Since Abdel Fattah el-Sisi took power in Egypt in 2013, human rights have continuously deteriorated.
 In the past decade, President el-Sisi has dissolved any meaningful political opposition and severely restricted media freedom, and civil liberties, including but not limited to freedom of assembly and speech.
-The democratic backsliding and the erosion of the rule of law increased in 2022.
-As of November 2022, according to local and international human rights organization reports, there are more than 60,000 political prisoners in Egypt, including hundreds of journalists, researchers, students, and scholars.
+As of November 2022, according to local and international human rights organization reports, there were more than 60,000 political prisoners in Egypt, including hundreds of journalists, researchers, students, and scholars.
+In the following years, although approximately 1,700 of those were released, the total number of political prisoners increased as more than 4,500 additional individuals were arrested in the same period, according to Human Rights Watch.

 Endangered Scholars Worldwide remains concerned with the condition of academics and the future of higher education in Egypt.
 For the past decade, ESW has been monitoring the struggle of academics in Egypt case by case, making inquiries on a daily basis.
 The ongoing tensions in Egypt have a profoundly unsettling effect on academic freedom and pose a grave threat to higher education on a national scale.
 We at ESW look forward to sharing the news of full acquittal and reinstatement of those who were dismissed from their positions and/or imprisoned following peaceful exercise of their right to freedom of expression and association, conduct that is expressly protected under international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Egypt is party.